j-mciver/f20pa-anpr/README.md

 # f20pa-anpr

-Python and OpenCV solution to implement a standard ANPR solution, consisting of pipeline stages: image-preprocessing, number plate extraction, character segmentation and character recognition. predicted match.
+Python and OpenCV solution to implement a standard ANPR solution, consisting of pipeline stages: image pre-processing, number plate extraction, character segmentation and character recognition. predicted match.
 The main investigatory aim of this project is to assess the effectiveness of image pre-processing Techniques in improving ANPR reading accuracy